Designing Camera Simulators to Learn Photography Basics #264

 As an auto-mode iPhoneographer, I can relate to those who feel intimidated by the steep learning in photography.

-Thankfully, there are online simulators available to help non-pros learn the basics of photography.
+Thankfully, online simulators are available to help amateurs learn the basics of photography.
 And that’s what this week’s e-learning challenge is all about!

 Here’s a good example of an online camera simulator designed to help you understand your camera and take better pictures.
 You have controls over light, aperture, shutter, and sensor and get real-time feedback below each setting.